Search for Cosmic-Ray Produced Dark Meson via the $U(1)_\text{D}$ Portal at JUNO: Productions of Dark Gauge Boson and Dark Meson

-The right panel displays the differential energy spectrum $(d\Phi/dE_{K_D})/g_{\rm SM}^2$ for a representative benchmark $m_{Z'}=0.1~\mathrm{GeV}$.
-The overall spectral falloff follows from the steeply decreasing cosmic-ray spectrum encoded in the parent $Z'$ flux, while the detailed shape and the relative channel weights reflect the interplay between the production kinematics of different channels and the hadronization/fragmentation pattern.
-This $E_{K_D}$-differential flux will be used as the input for the detector-level scattering calculations in the next section.
+The right panel of Figure~\ref{fig:integrate_flux} shows the total differential flux $(d\Phi/dE_{K_D})/g_{\rm SM}^2$ for $\kappa_\beta=1/3,\,1,$ and $3$, together with the corresponding ratios to the fiducial case $\kappa_\beta=1$, for a representative benchmark $m_{Z'}=0.1~\mathrm{GeV}$.
+The overall spectral falloff follows from the steeply decreasing cosmic-ray spectrum encoded in the parent $Z'$ flux, while the $\kappa_\beta$ scan shows that the benchmark multiplicity prescription affects both the normalization and the shape of the dark-meson spectrum.
+Increasing $\kappa_\beta$ enhances the low-energy part of the flux and suppresses the high-energy tail, as expected from energy sharing among a larger number of final-state dark mesons.
+Unless otherwise stated, the detector-level scattering calculations in the next section are performed with the fiducial choice $\kappa_\beta=1$, while the $\kappa_\beta$ scan shown here serves to illustrate the associated theoretical uncertainty.

+Before using this flux as the detector input, one may in principle account for additional dark meson propagation through the atmosphere and the local rock overburden above JUNO.
+Recent studies of cosmic-ray-boosted dark matter have pointed out that such attenuation effects can become relevant when the scattering rate in terrestrial matter is sufficiently large~\cite{Xia:2021vbz,Alvey:2022pad}.
+In the present work, however, our goal is only to determine whether this effect can substantially modify the sensitivity in the small-coupling region of interest, rather than to perform a full transport simulation.
+We therefore adopt a simplified overburden estimate based on the optical depth,